WDNC: History

-In October 1954, Raleigh, North Carolina had significant damage from Hurricane Hazel.
+In October 1954, Hurricane Hazel caused significant damage in Raleigh, North Carolina.
 All of the city's radio stations were off the air, so WDNC aired news for the city's residents.

 In the late 1970s, Buddy Poole, a former employee of WTIK, hosted the "Country Lovin'" morning show and worked in sales.

 WDNC remained a CBS affiliate and the home of big band and popular standards until 1991, when their focus shifted towards more talk-based programming.
 In 1992, WDNC and its FM sister station, by now known as WDCG "G-105", relocated to Park Forty Plaza, just off Interstate 40 along NC Highway 55 in southeastern Durham, as the newspaper abandoned their downtown building for a new facility at 2828 Pickett Road in southwestern Durham.
 Shortly thereafter, the newspaper, wanting to focus more on its publishing divisions, put the two radio properties on the market.
 It was around this time that radio ownership rules were being relaxed.

 WDCG was sold in 1993, but there were no takers for WDNC.
-In 1994, the company entered into a local marketing agreement with Capitol Broadcasting Company (CBC), which allowed the Raleigh-based company control over WDNC's sales, marketing and programming with an option to buy.
+In 1994, the company entered into a local marketing agreement (LMA) with Capitol Broadcasting Company (CBC), which allowed the Raleigh-based company control over WDNC's sales, marketing and programming with an option to buy.
 Capitol, already in the process of moving their minor league baseball team, the Durham Bulls, into the new Durham Bulls Athletic Park being built by the city, announced plans to move WDNC into the ballpark upon its completion in 1995.
 In the meantime, the station would operate from the basement of the new Herald-Sun building.
 Capitol redubbed the station the "Smart Choice for News and Sports", and, in late 1995, implemented an all-news format under the handle, "The News Station", using the Associated Press' all-news network supplemented with reports from the WRAL-TV newsroom.
 After three years, the agreement proved non-profitable for CBC.
 In 1997, Curtis Media Group took over the LMA from Capitol, replacing the news-centered schedule with more syndicated talk shows and paid programming until it bought the WDNC license from the Herald-Sun in 2000.

 In November 2002, WDNC began a simulcast with Raleigh station WDNZ (now WQDR), 570 AM.
 That arrangement lasted until November 1, 2005, when WDNC entered into yet another LMA, this time with McClatchey Broadcasting, then-owner of WRBZ "850 the Buzz", a more locally oriented sports talk station.
 The station flipped to sports talk as "620 The Bull".